Topics on this page

 Read the law: Md.
 Code, Courts & Judicial Proceedings §3-816.2

 The second phase after a CINA petition is filed is the adjudicatory hearing.
 If the child is in shelter care, the case moves to adjudication within 30 days.
 The hearing may be postpone, up to an additional 30 days, for good cause.

 If the child is not in shelter care, an adjudicatory hearing must be held within 60 days from the service of the CINA petition.

 During adjudication, the court determines if the facts in the CINA petition are true.
 The allegations must be proven by a preponderance of the evidence.
-If the court finds that the local Department has proven the allegations showing neglect, abuse, or that the child’s special needs are not being met, the case moves to the disposition phase (usually on the same day).
+If the court finds that the local DSS has proven the allegations showing neglect, abuse, or that the child’s special needs are not being met, the case moves to the disposition phase (usually on the same day).

 At disposition, the court decides whether the child is a “CINA” (a child in need of assistance).
 The court may:

 - Find that the child is not in need of assistance, dismiss the case, and return the child to a parent; or

 - Request additional assessment for a child with a developmental disability or a mental illness; or

 - Place the child in foster care; or